USAA CDs review

-USAA offers rates from 0.46% to 3.14% for fixed, adjustable and variable rate CDs.
-At the end of the term, your money is transferred to an investment account — and what comes next is up to you.
+USAA offers rates from 0.25% to 2.05% for fixed rate CDs.
+At the end of the term, you have 10 days to cash out — and what comes next is up to you.

 What types of CDs does USAA offer?

 USAA has three types of fixed CDs with terms ranging from 30 days to seven years:

 |Standard CDs||Earn up to 2.05% APY with a $1,000 minimum deposit|

 |Jumbo CDs||Earn up to 2.05% APY with a $95,000 minimum deposit|

 |Super Jumbo CDs||Earn up to 2.05% APY with a $175,000 minimum deposit.|

 Decent APYs and compound interest are a couple of benefits to USAA’s CD, as well as: